What’s the difference between a major and a minor?

 A tutorial is different than a lab.
 Usually these are sessions where the professor or teaching assistants (TA’s) review concepts you learned in class or give you time to ask questions and work on assignments.
 Sometimes these are optional to attend, but you should check with your professor or read the class syllabus to make sure you don’t miss anything important.

-What if I want to become a doctor, lawyer or teacher?
+What if I want to become a doctor or a lawyer?

-You can’t go directly from high school to study medicine, law or education — you need to complete at least part (but usually all) of an undergraduate degree before you can apply to those programs.
+You can’t go directly from high school to medical school or law school — you need to complete at least part (but usually all) of an undergraduate degree before you can apply to those programs.

 If you want to become a doctor, you should try to take a core science program (such as biology or chemistry) for your undergraduate degree.
 You can take a core science degree at any Canadian university, not just the ones with medical programs.
 Medical programs generally treat all students who apply equally, no matter where their undergraduate degrees are earned.